If problems with your periods are affecting your life, there's help and support available.

 Pain during periods is common.
-It's caused by the womb contracting to push out the blood.
+It's usually caused by the womb contracting to push out the blood.

 Some women naturally have heavier periods than others, but if your periods are so heavy that they impact your life, there is help available.